Rest & Relaxation Weekend: A New Year Invitation

 • Double Occupancy/2 Twin Beds/Private Bath (Price is per person, must register separately) – $662.00

 Price includes the course fee, room, meals, and grounds fee but does not include taxes.
 Full price is shown upon selection of room type prior to registering.
 A 40% deposit is due at the time of registration with full payment due 2 weeks prior to the retreat start date.
 If you are interested in tent camping, please email us at info@elohee.org for more information.
-Registration closes 5 days prior to the retreat start date.
+Registration closes 3 days prior to the retreat start date.

 Elohee's Registration and Cancellation Policy

-Compared to our standard R&R weekends, this Rest & Relaxation Weekend will offer an increased variety of optional activities including Somatic Movement*, A Simple Living workshop, Guided Nature Hike, Sound Bath, a Bonfire, and more!
+This Rest & Relaxation Weekend will offer an increased variety of optional activities including Somatic Movement*, A Simple Living workshop, Guided Nature Hike, Sound Bath, a Bonfire, and more!
 You will also have an opportunity to add on Massage Therapy or Reiki appointments.
 All of this alongside our miles of hiking trails and Natural Reflecting Pond with a panoramic view of the surrounding mountains.

 Meals include arrival dinner on Friday through departure lunch on Sunday, and we’re happy to provide healthy, delicious, and wholesome food for your enjoyment.
 Please click on the “Register Now” button to see pictures of our lodging options and to register.